japer-technology/flat-email/BRAINSTORM.md

 1. Split `metadata.json` into:
    - byte-derived metadata, rebuildable from `message.eml`
    - provider/archive metadata, preserved as authoritative archive state

+ANSWERED!!!
 2. Keep one `metadata.json`, but stop describing it as purely byte-derived.

-3. Add a separate authoritative sidecar for connector facts, and derive `metadata.json` from `message.eml` plus that sidecar.
+4. Add a separate authoritative sidecar for connector facts, and derive `metadata.json` from `message.eml` plus that sidecar.

 The spec should say exactly which files are authoritative and which inputs are